amxkifir/italian-jokes-MCP/README.md

 npm start
 ```

-### Integration with Claude Desktop
+### Integration with LLM Assistants

-Add this server to your Claude Desktop configuration:
+Add this server to your LLM Assistant configuration:

 ```json
 {